 - Employee Provident fund (EPF)/ Voluntary Provident Fund (VPF)

 Employee Provident fund or EPF as it is popularly called is not an alien product to anyone, especially the salaried people.
 EPF is the mandatory deduction of 12% from the basic salary of the employee.
 The same contribution is made by the employer.
+(Read a detailed post on the basics of EPF here)

 If an employee wants to get higher amount deducted from his salary looking at the lucrative, fixed and tax-free rate of interest in EPF, then he may approach the employer and get his EPF account converted to VPF and starts contributing more than 12%, but maximum up to 100% of total salary.

-Employee’s total contribution in EPF/VPF qualifies for Section 80C deduction
+Employee’s total contribution in EPF/VPF qualifies for Section 80C deduction.

 A Public provident fund account is the most popular product among investors.
 It is open to every individual.
 Unlike EPF, PPF can be invested in even by business persons.
 It’s 15 years lock-in product, but withdrawal is permitted on some conditions.